samueldelesque/dm_legal/partner/en/partner.md

 3.1.
 PARTNER grants to DAILYMOTION, for the term of the TOU and the Territory, and transferable to its affiliates, the **non-exclusive** rights to reproduce, represent, stream, replay (including offline display without permanent download), exploit, exhibit, show, market, distribute and to, modify and translate the Content strictly necessary for the purposes of the viewing of the Content on the Service by the Public

 3.2.
-DAILYMOTION (or any service provider chosen at its own discretion) is granted the exclusive right to sell advertisements in connection with the Content on the Service in the form of Insream Advertising and Display Advertising.
+DAILYMOTION (or any service provider chosen at its own discretion) is granted the exclusive right to sell advertisements in connection with the Content on the Service in the form of Instream Advertising and Display Advertising.

 PARTNER agrees and acknowledges that DAILYMOTION shall have the sole control, discretion and approval over the (i) terms and conditions negotiated with advertisers, (ii) Advertising rates and (iii) the look and feel, placement, architecture of the Service, webpages, and/or Advertising.